Wiki survey: All Our Ideas

-All Our Ideas was the first ever wiki survey.
+All Our Ideas founders coined the term "wiki survey," explaining how they took inspiration from the organic evolution of Wikipedia and hoped to create something similar for surveys.
 Its focus is on ranking the favorability of each 'item' that users submit to the survey.
 Each question presented asks the participant to rank the best of two items.
 At any point in time, participants can view a ranking of the items in order of their score.
 The score for an item is the estimated probability that it would be favored over another randomly chosen item.
-In this sense, it is considered a 'pairwise wiki survey'.
 The code for All Our Ideas is open source.